 Once they have all of this information, the company may dig deep to find any discrepancy or hint of impropriety.
 If they suspect any wrongdoing – intentional or accidental – on your behalf, they may try denying your claim.
 How they define “wrongdoing” depends on your exact circumstances.
 For example, let us say that you were in an auto accident 20 years ago and put a claim into your homeowners’ insurance company for a fire loss.
 If you forgot about that claim when completing your application for homeowners’ insurance, or didn’t mention it when asked about prior claims during a recorded interview after the fire (and it’s understandable if that happens, because most people don’t think a decades’ old auto insurance claim is related to a house fire in any way), your insurance company may try to deny your new claim because you “lied.”

 Your adjuster will also look at the damages to your home to determine whether to pay for your losses.
 This is why documentation is so important.
 Any missing information or any perceived “gaps” in the documentation may lead your adjuster to believe you are trying to collect more than you are entitled.
-If they believe you have not cooperated with their investigation (your policy has a cooperation clause, believe me), or if you have multiple claims put in to multiple insurers, you may find yourself under investigation as well.
+If they believe you have not cooperated with their investigation (your policy has a cooperation clause), or if you have had multiple claims with multiple insurers, you may find yourself under investigation as well.

 Can an insurer use a cooperation clause to deny your claim?

 As the insured, you must cooperate with the insurer as a condition to receiving coverage under a standard property insurance policy.
 The “cooperation clause” requires the insured to participate in the claim investigation if requested.
 Because of this provision in the insurance policy, insurers can potentially have a basis to deny coverage if the insured fails to meet the terms of the cooperation clause.